non/kronecker/README.md

 c1.get(j) // Some((25689,-10621,1664,-1809,-14874,22207,-1114,9471,172))
 ```

+After the JVM is warm, the above examples run in near-instant time on
+the author's machine.
+However it's not hard to increment the exponents
+used until the library takes "too long" to return (for example,
+`c1.get(i)` takes longer than you'll care to wait).

 ### Copyright and License

 All code is available to you under the Apache 2 license, available at